 Held monthly, these lunches are designed to connect students with other USD students, faculty and staff.
 In addition, they provide valuable information about the UFMC's programs, as well as other university and community resources.

-First-Generation LunchWe invite you and your family to attend a free information session and lunch during OLÉ!
-Weekend and Transfer Fall Orientation on Saturday, August 31st to hear from current students, parents of first-generation students, and faculty.
+First-Generation LunchHeld at the beginning of fall semester, students and families are invited to attend a free information session and lunch to hear from current students, parents of first-generation students, and faculty.
 You will have the opportunity to ask questions and learn about resources that will support you as you begin your journey at USD.

 Held at the beginning of fall semester, this week-long program raises awareness of the impact of hate crimes and bias motivated incidents in our community.
 During this time, we present speakers, films, discussions, exhibits, information tables, and much more.